The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s Canal And Road, Kyoto (signed) is estimated to be worth between £22,000 and £35,000.
-This photographic print, created in 1983, has shown consistent value growth, with an auction history of four total sales since its entry to the market on 17th February 2012.
-The hammer price over the past five years has ranged from £15,189 in May 2020 to £29,116 in July 2022.
-The average annual growth rate of this work is currently -9%.
-This artwork is rare, with an edition size of 10.
+David Hockney's Canal And Road, Kyoto (signed) is a Photographic Print from 1983, with an estimated value between £21,000 to £30,000.
+This artwork has an auction history of four total sales since its entry to the market on 17th February 2012.
+The average annual growth rate of this piece is 2%.
+The edition size of this artwork is limited to 10.

 Unlock up-to-the-minute market data on David Hockney's Canal And Road, Kyoto, login or create a free account today